"The health of the entire Earth lies in honoring the female energy and its interconnection to nature's rhythms" ~Maya

 Still, something inside of me was telling me that my confusing and overwhelming emotions were also coming from a place much deeper than the immediate trauma and hormonal imbalances.
 I knew it was time to muster up the courage to set out on some soul searching.
 I slowly became more aware of how I had been mistreating my body, disconnected from my womb, and carrying ancestral grief and trauma in my womb for much of my adult life.

 I started to get honest with myself about how my lifestyle and certain choices weren't serving me or honoring my body, my womb, and my soul.
 I came to realize that these choices and patterns were being driven by unconscious beliefs about what I felt I deserved and didn’t deserve.
 I was making choices based on past wounds, trauma, ancestral and familial imprints, a lack of worthiness and a lot of cultural conditioning.

 Between my own early family imprints and the larger cultural and societal influences, I had developed unconscious habits stemming from a belief that I wasn't entirely worthy of love or of health....
 Until I almost died.
 Until I had a taste of creating a being out of love and then losing that being.
 Until I began to discover that it's natural to want to be held and cared for.
 More importantly, I realized I needed to learn how to hold and care for myself in more authentic, compassionate and healthy ways.
 Of course, in some ways I'm still learning how.

-I also began to see the connections between the scars in my womb that led to the ectopic pregnancy, and the pain I was carrying from my mother’s womb, and my grandmother’s womb and my great-grandmothers… and on down the line….It was through this soul searching journey that I truly began to reconnect with my womb and with the loving pulse of the universe, None of this was not an immediate awakening.
-In fact, it has been a circular, unfolding process and is still very much a committed path of self-compassion.
+I also began to see the connections between the scars in my womb that led to the ectopic pregnancy, and the pain I was carrying from my mother’s womb, and my grandmother’s womb and my great-grandmothers… and on down the line….It was through this soul searching, healing journey that I truly began to reconnect with my womb and nurturing energy with the loving pulse of the universe, None of this was not an immediate awakening.
+In fact, it has been a circular, unfolding process and is still very much a committed path.